 But to start, let’s walk through the basics.

 Walkthroughs are multi-step guides that integrate into your product’s web interface and direct your users through specific features, showcase the application for new users, or simply display content to the right person at the ideal time.

-- Make sure your walkthroughs integrate with systems that contain customer data (including applications, CRMs, support ticketing systems, finance systems, email, and more), so it has a very deep and broad understanding of customers’ behavioral data.
-This makes your walkthroughs smarter and more targeted, and therefore, more relevant to customers.
+Make sure your walkthroughs integrate with systems that contain customer data (including applications, CRMs, support ticketing systems, finance systems, email, and more), so it has a deep and broad understanding of customers’ behavioral data.
+This additional context makes your walkthroughs smarter and more targeted, and therefore, more relevant to customers.

 Onboarding and product tours: This is the most popular (and critical) use of walkthroughs.
 Onboarding needs to sell users on adoption by focusing on the benefits.
 Showcase sticky features that shorten time to value and achieve the greatest effectiveness.

 Ancillary features: During onboarding, your user is getting acquainted with your product.
 Don’t overwhelm them by introducing ancillary features that aren’t vital to achieving their primary goal.
 Highlight non-essential features, such as shortcuts, during a subsequent session once your user’s engagement is steady and they’ve had a chance to poke around.
 Providing too much information too soon is a surefire way to get ignored and forgotten.

 - Example: Show the “Did You Know?” walkthrough the third time a user has searched in your system but has not saved that search for quicker results.

 - Example: Show the “Super Admin” WalkThrough for users who are “Admin” users at “Enterprise” accounts that have been “Onboarded.”

 Proactive support: If your support team receives many of the same feature-related questions, create a walkthrough to proactively show users how to use a feature that may be less intuitive.
 This will alleviate the influx of tickets to your support team and offset redundant requests.